Stan Mikita: Retirement

 Mikita's later years were marred by chronic back injuries, leading to his retirement as an active player on April 14, 1980.
 At that time, only Gordie Howe and Phil Esposito had scored more points in the NHL, and just six players had appeared in more games.
 Mikita was inducted into the Hockey Hall of Fame in 1983, and into the Slovak Hockey Hall of Fame in 2002.

 After retiring, Mikita became a golf pro at Kemper Lakes Golf Club.
 His other business interests, under Stan Mikita Enterprises, included making the small plastic sauce containers that accompany chicken nuggets at McDonald's.
 He owned Stan Mikita's Village Inn in the 1960s and 1970s, located in the Oakbrook Shopping Center, Oak Brook, Illinois.

 Mikita provided the foreword to the children's book My Man Stan by Tim Wendel.
 Mikita is featured as a main character in the book.

 He became a goodwill ambassador for the Blackhawks' organization, and in fall of 2011, the Blackhawks raised a statue honouring Mikita at Gate 3½ at Chicago's United Center.
 For three decades the Blackhawks Alumni Association has hosted an annual golf tournament named in Mikita's honour.

 As of January 2022, Mikita ranks 15th in regular-season points scored in the history of the NHL, and just three other players (Steve Yzerman, Alex Delvecchio, and Nicklas Lidström) have appeared in more games while playing for only one team over their careers.

 Mikita appeared as himself in a cameo role in the 1992 film Wayne's World, which featured a "Stan Mikita" doughnut shop, spoofing the Canadian doughnut chain Tim Hortons (co-founded by Hockey Hall of Fame member Tim Horton).
 A restaurant named "Stan Mikita's" and closely resembling the movie's version opened in 1994 at the Virginia amusement park Kings Dominion and at Paramount Carowinds in Charlotte.

-There was a REAL Stan Makita Donut Shop Near the Oshawa, Ontario Area around 1981-1982.
-I know because i went to it with a friend.
-So it was REAL and around way before the movie Waynes World.